FluentCRM/fluent-crm-developers-docs/src/modules/event-tracking.md

 Also, you can use `subscriber_id` instead of `email`

-Remember one thing, if the `event_key` is the same, it will just count, don't create a new event.
+Remember one thing, if the `event_key` and `title` are the same, it only increments the count and doesn't create a new event.

 <hr/>